zeebe-io/zeebe-chaos/chaos-days/blog/2023-12-18-Dynamically-scaling-brokers/index.md

 # Chaos Day Summary

-We experimented with the first version of dynamic scaling in Zeebe, adding or removing brokers for a running cluster.
+We experimented with the first version of [dynamic scaling in Zeebe](https://docs.camunda.io/docs/next/self-managed/zeebe-deployment/operations/cluster-scaling/), adding or removing brokers for a running cluster.

+Scaling up and down is a high-level operation that consists of many steps that need to be carried co-operatively by all brokers in the cluster.
+For example, adding new brokers first adds them to the replication group of the assigned partitions and then removes some of the older brokers from the replication group.
+Additionally, [priorities](https://docs.camunda.io/docs/next/self-managed/zeebe-deployment/configuration/priority-election/) need to be reconfigured to ensure that the cluster approaches balanced leadership eventually.

+This orchestration over multiple steps ensures that all partitions are replicated by at least as many brokers as configured with the `replicationFactor`.
+As always, when it comes to orchestrating distributed systems, there are many edge cases and failure modes to consider.

+The goal of this experiment was to verify that the operation is resilient to broker restarts.
+We can accept that operations take longer than usual to complete, but we need to make sure that the operation eventually succeeds with the expected cluster topology as result.

 **TL;DR;** Both scaling up and down is resilient to broker restarts, with the only effect that the operation takes longer than usual to complete.